 Furthermore, the newly built projects themselves stifle the growth of relationships.
 We are now conscious that this is true of the huge public housing projects.
 What we may not be so aware of is that this stifling of variety and of economic and social relationships is inherent in the massive project approach itself, whether public or private housing or anything else.

 Take the Lincoln Center for Performing Arts for example.
 It is planned entirely on the assumption that the logical neighbor of a hall is another hall.
 Nonsense.
 Who goes straight from the Metropolitan Opera to the Philharmonic concert and thence to the ballet?
 The logical neighbors of a hall are bars, florist shops, non-institutionalized restaurants, studios, all the kinds of thing [sic] you find on West Fifth-seventh Street or along Times Square or generated by the off-Broadway theatres down here in the Village.
 True, halls and theatres are desirable to each other as nearby neighbors to the extent that their joint support is needed to generate this kind of urbanity and variety.
 But Lincoln Center is so planned and so bounded that there is no possible place for variety, convenience and urbanity to work itself in or alongside.
 The city’s unique stock-in-trade is destroyed for these halls in advance, and for keeps, as long as the Center lives.
-It is a piece of built-in rigor mortis. …
+It is a piece of built-in rigor mortis. [italics added] …

 Lincoln Center shows a brutal disregard for still another type of urban relationship.
 It will have a catastrophic effect on Amsterdam Houses, a ten-year-old, 800-family public housing project.
 Amsterdam Houses is now bordered by factories, railroad tracks. garages and institutions except on its eastern side.
 On that one side, fortunately, it faces, across the street, forty-eight lively neighborhood stores, part of a non-project, ordinary community.
 The stores and the non-project community will be cleared out to make way for Lincoln Center.
 The tenants of Amsterdam Houses will therefore no longer have neighborhood stores or any contact with non-project community life, which they desperately need.
 Instead they will have the Metropolitan Opera.
 This project will be utterly shut off to itself and isolated.
 I should think its people would explode.
 What kind of irresponsibility it this that deliberately and at great expense, makes intimate neighbors of public housing and the Opera, depriving each of the neighbors it needs?